 Selecting modifications is an essential part of mass searching, as you will most times derivatize Cysteines (fixed modification) and you are likely to encounter oxidation of various amino acid residues (variable modifications).
-If you have modifications to the N- and C-terminus of the peptides, these modification sites can be defined as '[' and ']' (sharp paranthesis) for the N- and C-terminus respectively (see Chapter 4.3).

 The fixed and variable modifications are selected from two list boxes, one for each.
 Select modifications from the two list boxes by clicking once on each modification to include in the search.
 You deselect a choice by clicking once again.
 You can select as many as you like, however, you must only select one modification for each residue.
 E.g., if you select both acetylation and formylation of lysine, only one of them will be used in the search.